 Step-by-step Guide To Calculating TDS Liability In GSTR-7 Part 2:

-The provisions relating to tax deducted at source by specified categories of taxpayers are governed under GST laws through Section 51 of the CGST Act 2017.
+Section 51 of the CGST Act 2017 governs the provisions related to tax deduction at source by specified categories of taxpayers under GST laws.
 It mandates deduction of tax from payments made to suppliers if invoice value excluding tax exceeds ₹2.5 lakhs when a contract caters to:

 There will be two applicable rates for tax deduction: